yuenyuen-cy/Python102/README.md

 # Rain Alert #

-Day 34 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 06/10/24.
+Day 35 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 06/10/24.
 Learnt more about API and authentication keys and created a rain alert that sends myself a text message every morning at 8am if it was going to rain that day!
-This project was really fun and made use of trial versions of paid services such as the Open Weather Map and Twilio.
+This project was really fun and made use of trial versions of paid services such as <i>Open Weather Map</i> and <i>Twilio</i>.
 Key takeaway from this lesson is that there isn't a fixed way to use an API, hence reading the documentation is very important.
 Decided to let Twilio keep running until the expiry date because this tool actually feels pretty useful!

 <div align="center">
   <img src="https://github.com/user-attachments/assets/dce19a3e-3089-49d0-be7f-0c0a09ee3874" alt="rain-alert" />